elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Command Pattern is a behavioral JS design pattern that aims to encapsulate actions or operations as objects.
-This pattern is useful in scenarios where we want to decouple or split the objects executing the commands from objects issuing the commands.
-Command objects allow you to centralize the processing of these actions/operations.
+This pattern is helpful in scenarios where we want to decouple or split the objects executing the commands from the objects issuing the orders.
+You may centralize the processing of these actions/operations by using command objects.
 <br/>
     </div>
     <div>